dannylloyd/pi-app-deployer/README.md

-# pi-app-updater
+# pi-app-deployer

 It is annoying to update apps running on a Raspberry Pi.
 The app must be built locally using ARM configuratiuon, ssh/scp the files, restart services, etc. I wanted an automated deployment to the pi on new releases, or even on pushes to main.
 I want a generalized tool that handles checking for updates for a given Github repo.
 This tool can also handle first installation of the app.
-I want to ssh to a pi, use a one-line command to install and configure the pi-app-updater.
+I want to ssh to a pi, use a one-line command to install and configure the pi-app-deployer.
 It should prompt me for any environment variables/configuration.
 This tool implements all of these features.

 ## Agent Install